RickiBobbii/README-generator/generatedREADME.md

 ## Usage

-From the CLI run node index.js, answer the prompts and your new readme.md will be generated for you.
-It will be labeled as generatedREADME.md.
+From the command line run node index.js, make sure you are in the directory you want to run the file from.
+Answer the prompts and your new readme will be generated under the file name generatedREADME.md

 ## Credits

-N?A
+N/A

 ## Tests

-N/A
+none

 ## Questions